JakubSramek1/TODO-app/README.md

 # Zentask – Todo Application

 This project is a full-stack todo application built with **React + TypeScript**, **Chakra UI v3**, and a lightweight **Express/NeDB** backend.
-It provides secure authentication, token refresh, and a polished task management experience.
+It provides secure authentication and a polished task management experience.

 ![App preview](./src/assets/readme/banner.png)